zk90/jekyll-1/_posts/2016-05-10-PH-commitment-to-diversity.md

 1. Outreach:
   * Greater social media presence
-  * Blogging about the process of creating lessons / how they tie to research
+  * Blogging about the process of creating lessons {{ site.baseurl }}/ how they tie to research
   * Target non-DH audiences
   * More face-to-face workshops
   * Advertise women's contributions during Women's History Month